SamiPerttu/fundsp/README.md

 the number of parentheses needed.

-FunDSP graph expressions offer even more economy in being generic over the number of channels.
+FunDSP graph expressions offer even more economy in being generic over channel arities, which are encoded at the type level.
 A mono network can be expressed as a stereo network simply by replacing its mono generators and filters with stereo ones, the graph notation remaining the same.